BernardaP/react-state-remote/readme.md

 }
 ```

 Notice the use of `this` to call the property name.
-Can you think of any reason why we have to use `this` keyword here?
+Why do we have to use the `this` keyword here?

 #### State